dig1t/react-starter-kit/README.md

 My personal react stack.
-It utilizes1 React, MongoDB, and Express
+It utilizes React, MongoDB, and Express.
+It has Server Side Rendering built into the server.